gillkyle/sol-journal/README.md

   Sol Journal
 </h1>

 A simple, minimal, journaling platform that works offline and across all devices.
-Installable as a PWA on mobile devices for easy access on a phone
+Installable as a PWA on mobile devices for easy access on a phone, inspired by [JournalBook](https://github.com/trys/JournalBook)

 ## 🚀 Getting Started